sharikov/mbtablegrid/README.md

 * Display very large numbers of rows/columns with good performance
 * Custom background colour per cell
 * Display grab handle in corner of selection
+* Extend selection with shift key
+* Autoscroll
+* Drag to re-arrange rows or columns

 ##Working on:
 * Resizable columns and rows